Homes for the homeless

 Around 7 100 people are homeless in Finland at the moment (ARA 2018).

 In the European scale homelessness is not a major is issue in Finland, but this does not reduce the seriousness of the situation.
 Homelessness numbers go up everytime a social or financial crisis occurs.

 A home for all is the basis of our work.
 We are actively involved as a national developer of the Housing First principle, which is gaining ground all over the world.

 In our work we try to support our residents social and financial well-being.
-We also provide new solutions and knowledge on housing.
+We also provide new solutions and knowledge on housing, like employment activities.

 Housing First in Finland